MAR8177 : Structural Analysis of Ships and Offshore Energy Systems (Inactive)

 Aims

-This module aims to:
+This Module Aims to:

-- Apply key industry analysis techniques for the structural analysis of maritime systems including ships,
+Apply key industry analysis techniques for the structural analysis of maritime systems including ships, offshore infrastructure and renewable energy devices.

-- Explain underlying structural mechanics theory and how this links to analysis techniques
+Explain underlying structural mechanics theory and how this links to analysis techniques.

 Outline Of Syllabus

-Modern ships and other marine craft must be lightweight yet also need robustness and longevity.
+Modern ships and other marine crafts must be lightweight yet also need robustness and longevity.
 Meanwhile renewable energy (wind, wave, tidal) and other new types of offshore platforms (floating islands, aquaculture, docks) are moving into deeper water, requiring floating structures with similar engineering demands.

 This module provides the latest knowledge and insight in the design and analysis of these lightweight and complex structures, with an emphasis on finite element analysis using industry leading software including ANSYS, ABAQUS and OrcaFlex.